 The group subscribes to the highest ethical standards of business practice.
 A set of values and a behavioural code of conduct requires staff to display integrity, mutual respect and openness, and affords them the right and obligation to challenge others who are not adhering to these values.
-The social and ethics committee is responsible for monitoring ethics practices and the report of the committee appears on pages 40 to 43 of the Integrated Annual Report.
+The social and ethics committee is responsible for monitoring ethics practices.